 Christopher M. Austen was elected to Knight Foundation’s board of trustees in March 2014.
 He chairs the Investment Committee and serves on the Audit Committee.

-Austen is a managing director of BPEA, a Boston-based private equity firm that manages specialized investment programs primarily focused on small- and middle-market buyout and growth funds as well as healthcare sector focused funds.
-He joined the firm in 2006 and manages operations, the investment process and strategy implementation, and shares final decisions regarding investments.
+Austen is a managing director of BPEA Private Equity, a Boston-based, private equity firm investing diversified small market buyout and growth funds as well as healthcare sector focused funds.
+He joined the firm in 2006 and manages the investment process, strategy implementation and operations and shares final decisions regarding investments.

 Previously, he was CEO of a SaaS-based collaboration and communication company.
 Early in his career, Austen was a partner at Southeast Interactive Technology Funds, an early-stage IT-focused venture capital fund based in the Research Triangle Park in North Carolina.

-With a diverse background as an entrepreneur and private equity investor, Austen serves on the limited partner advisory boards of numerous private equity and venture capital funds and is a board member of Delphon.
+With a diverse background as an entrepreneur and private equity investor, Austen currently serves on the limited partner advisory boards of numerous private equity funds and is a board member of The Original Footwear Company.

 Austen previously served on the boards of the North Carolina Council for Entrepreneurial Development and the North Carolina Technology Association.

-He is also a trustee of the Meadowbrook School of Weston, Massachusetts, a private, nonprofit, coeducational independent day school for grade K-8 students.
-He serves on the executive committee and the committee on trustees, and co-chairs the development committee.
+He is also President of the board of trustees of the Meadowbrook School of Weston, Massachusetts, a private, nonprofit, coeducational independent day school for grade K-8 students.

 Austen is the son of Dr. W. Gerald Austen, a previous chair of Knight Foundation’s board of trustees who was a friend and physician to founders John and James Knight.
 As a result, Austen experienced many personal moments with the Knight brothers and their family.